RobertWeinmeister/dokuwiki-mermaid/README.md

 This allows to use the full feature set of Mermaid without interference from DokuWiki, albeit at the expanse of not being able to use any functionality provided by DokuWiki.

+### 🆕 Exporting Diagrams

+To export a diagram, simply hover your mouse over the diagram to reveal the Save button.
+Clicking it will allow you to download the diagram in SVG format, preserving the exact appearance as rendered by Mermaid.

+### 🆕 🧪 No Client Side Diagram Conversion

+By default, Mermaid diagrams are converted from Mermaid syntax to SVG on the client side.
+To change this to get the SVG directly form the server, simply hover your mouse over the diagram to reveal the Lock button.
+Clicking it will include the SVG directly in a new page revision, eliminating the need for client-side transformation.

+This can be useful for archiving pages or for use with other plugins that do not work with client side changes like [dw2pdf](https://www.dokuwiki.org/plugin:dw2pdf).

+To unlock and edit the diagram again, hover over it to reveal the Unlock button.
+Clicking it will remove the embedded SVG in a new page revision, allowing for further modification.

 ## Configuration and Settings

 No further configuration is required.